matej2005/RP2040-MicrotikAPI/README.md

 Project is based on RP2040-zero dev board and W5500 ethernet module

+Powering via USB-C

 ## Building it
-Here is schematic how to connect ethernet module with RP2040
+Here is schematic how to connect ethernet module with RP2040 Sometimes it started happening that ethernet module can´t boot, it was happening most times with long USB cable.
+I fixed it by adding cappacitor to the 3.3V power.
 ![Schematic](./img/Schematic.png)

 I builded it on pice of protoboard